entando/entando-docs/vuepress/docs/next/tutorials/ecr/export-bundle-from-env.md

 ## Export an Entando Bundle

 ### Setup the Keycloak client
-First you'll need to setup a Keycloak client with the appropriate permissions for the bundler to access all of the necessary Entando APIs.
+You'll need to setup a Keycloak client with the appropriate permissions for the bundler to access all of the necessary Entando APIs.

-1. Determine the Keycloak admin account name.
-If you already have the Keycloak admin credentials skip to step 3.
+1. Find the secret for the Keycloak admin account.
+If you already have the admin credentials, then you can skip to step 3.
 ``` sh
 kubectl get secrets -n entando
 ```
-In a quickstart environment this will be `quickstart-kc-admin-secret`
+In a quickstart environment, the secret is named `quickstart-kc-admin-secret`

-2. Determine the keycloak secret.
-Use your admin account name and namespace here.
+2. Determine the admin password using the secret name.
 ``` sh
 kubectl get secret quickstart-kc-admin-secret -n entando -o go-template="{{println}}Username: {{.data.username | base64decode}}{{println}}Password: {{.data.password | base64decode}}{{println}}{{println}}"
 ```